Watabaws/purple_french_toast/README.md

 player_connection.c - creates a connection between player1 and player2 using pipes

-player1.c - sends messages to player 2 and uses functions from global_funcs.c to make their next move, also breaks connection between users

-player2.c - sends messages to player 1 and uses functions from global_funcs.c to make their next move, also breaks connection between users
+player1.c - The wrapper code for player 1, calls the functions to connect and play with player 1

+player2.c - The wrapper code for player 2, calls the functions to connect and play with player 1

+P1_bj.c - Code to play blackjack as player 1, called by player1.c

+P2_bj.c - Code to play blackjack as player 2, called by player2.c

+P1_ttt.c - Code to play tic-tac-toe as player 1, called by player1.c

+P2_ttt.c - Code to play tic-tac-toe as player 2, called by player2.c

+Player1_connection.c - Code to establish a connection with player 2, giving you file descriptors to talk to and listen to player 2

+Player2_connection.c - Code to establish a connection with player 1, giving you file descriptors to talk to and listen to player 1

-BattleShip.c, Minesweeper, Connect 4 - didn’t have time to implement, game code
+BattleShip.c, Minesweeper.c, ConnectFour.c - didn’t have time to implement, game code

 ## Game Instructions
 Tic Tac Toe - objective: get three in a row

 Take turns filling in a board